cedricfeist/kubernetes-hands-on/README.md

 ```
 kubectl get service
 ```
-:warning: Note that a port number and the IP of our Localhost are displayed here.
+Note that a port number and the IP of our Localhost are displayed here.
 If an IP appears under External IP, the tunnel was successfully established.

 > Open [localhost:8000](http://localhost:8000) on the browser of your choice.